Mennatallah98/GoChaseIt/README.md

 To build from source, clone the latest version from this repository into your catkin workspace and compile the package using

-	cd catkin_workspace/src
+	cd catkin_ws/src
+	sudo apt update
 	git clone https://github.com/Mennatallah98/GoChaseIt.git
 	cd ../
 	rosdep install --from-paths . --ignore-src
 	catkin_make

+Source the workspace by adding this line .bashrc

+	source ~/catkin_ws/devel/setup.bash

 ## Usage

-Describe the quickest way to run this software, for example:
+In a new terminal

+Open the world the world in gazebo and rviz with the rbot included

+	roslaunch my_robot world.launch

+In another window

-Run the main node with
+Run the launch file starting the driving node and the image processing node

-	roslaunch ros_package_template ros_package_template.launch
+	roslaunch ball_chaser ball_chaser.launch

 ## Config files